Who typically joins the Council for European Studies?

 What is the difference between the “administrative liaison” and the “faculty/research liaison”?

 The administrative liaison is responsible for the practical aspects of your institution’s membership.
-He or she will receive and process invoices for membership dues, occasional cooperative agreements, and see to it that your institution’s subscriptions are properly activated.
+This person will receive and process invoices for membership dues, occasional cooperative agreements, and see to it that your institution’s subscriptions are properly activated.

 The faculty/research liaison is the official connection between CES and the intellectual community of scholars interested in Europe at your institution.
-He or she will receive publicity materials from CES about relevant programs to disseminate to interested parties.
+This will be the person receiving publicity materials from CES about relevant programs to disseminate to interested parties.
 He or she will also on occasion be contacted by CES to assist with local conferences or other programs in the area.

 What criteria does the Institutional Membership Committee consider when reviewing applications?